 Train agricultural professionals and producers in sustainable agriculture practices.

-For the workshops that have been delivered, WSARE was able to reach 154 ag producers in NRCS, Utah Dept. of Agriculture and Food, USU Extension agents, USU researchers, farm managers of the Wasatch Community Gardens (non-profit), and others.
+The Western SARE PDP reached 168 ag professionals in NRCS, Utah Dept. of Agriculture and Food, USU Extension, researchers, non-profits, and others, as well as 350 producers.
 In surveys that were delivered to attendees, on average, 94% of producers learned new skills or knowledge to help them farm more sustainably, and 72% of ag professionals felt that they could incorporate new knowledge learned into training for their constituents.

 Provide opportunities for self-training of agricultural professionals by awarding travel or event-hosting scholarships.

-To date, the Utah WSARE PDP has awarded two event-hosting scholarships, and two travel scholarships.
-The events were the Curt Pate Stockmanship Clinics in Randolph, UT, attended by 32 ag professionals and ranchers, and an Agriculture Water Conservation Field Day in Cedar City, UT, attended by 41 professionals (including one state senator and other politicians) and farmers.
-Both workshops included in-class training and field demonstrations.
-One travel scholarship has been completed (to give a presentation on “A Year of E. coli Testing on Utah’s Fremont River” at the National Association of County Agricultural Agents Annual Meeting/Professional Improvement Conference) and the second scholarship trip will occur in January.
+The Utah WSARE PDP awarded three event-hosting scholarships, and three travel scholarships in 2018-19.
+The educational events included the Curt Pate Stockmanship Clinics in Randolph, UT, attended by 32 ag professionals and ranchers; an Agriculture Water Conservation Field Day in Cedar City, UT, attended by 41 professionals (including one state senator and other politicians) and farmers; and a series of farm succession workshops in Brigham City, UT, attended by 48 producers.
+Two of these events included in-class training and field demonstrations and the farm succession workshop combined in-class training with real-world exercises.

-The recipient of the travel scholarship was able to learn more about water quality testing in other areas of the country from his peers from across the nation.
-He shared his new knowledge with his local constituents at a Utah Department of Water Quality public input meeting, required for the development of the TMDL for E. coli on the Fremont River, which was attended by approximately twenty people.
+The recipient of the water-quality travel scholarship was able to learn more about water testing in other areas of the country from his peers from across the nation.
+He shared this new knowledge with his local constituents at a Utah Department of Water Quality public input meeting, where approximately 20 people increased their knowledge on water quality and the incidence of E. coli.
+The ag professional that attended the agroforestry academy worked with the Utah Department of Agriculture and Food’s Conservation Division and provided an introductory workshop on Agroforestry to 27 producers.
+And finally, the attendee to the stinkbug seminar extended training to 100 participants at the Utah State Horticultural Association Annual Convention in January 2019 and to 50 participants at the Utah Urban and Small Farms Conference in February 2019.

 Educational & Outreach Activities